Birth control pill FAQ: Benefits, risks and choices

 There are birth control pill regimens designed to prevent bleeding for three months at a time or for as long as a year.
 But it's possible to prevent your period with continuous use of monophasic birth control pills — pills with the same hormone dose in the three weeks of active pills.
 To prevent your period with these pills, don't take the inactive pills and start right away on a new pack.

 Is there an advantage to waiting a few months after stopping the pill before trying to conceive?

-Most women start periods again a few weeks after they stop using the pill.
-However, if your periods were infrequent before you started taking the pill, they will likely be that way again after you stop the pill.
-Some women find that it takes a couple of months before they return to regular ovulation cycles.
+Usually periods start again a few weeks after stopping the pill.
+However, if your periods were infrequent before you started taking the pill, they will likely be that way again after you stop taking the pill.
+It may take a couple of months before you return to regular ovulation cycles.